ttscoff/curlyq/README.md

     curlyq [global options] tags [command options] URL...

 COMMAND OPTIONS
     -c, --[no-]compressed            - Expect compressed results
-    --[no-]clean              - Remove extra whitespace from results -h, --header=arg          - Define a header to send as key=value (may be used more than once, default: none) -q, --query, --filter=arg - CSS/XPath query (default: none) --search=arg              - Regurn an array of matches to a CSS or XPath query (default: none) -t, --tag=arg             - Specify a tag to collect (may be used more than once, default: none)
+    --[no-]clean                     - Remove extra whitespace from results -h, --header=KEY=VAL             - Define a header to send as key=value (may be used more than once, default: none) -q, --query, --filter=DOT_SYNTAX - Dot syntax query to filter results (default: none) --search=CSS/XPATH               - Regurn an array of matches to a CSS or XPath query (default: none) --[no-]source, --[no-]html       - Output the HTML source of the results -t, --tag=TAG                    - Specify a tag to collect (may be used more than once, default: none)
 ```